-As much as we would love to go out, take a walk under the sun, or meet with friends, sometimes we are working on a deadline, or studying for that exam tomorrow.
-We can afford maybe a 30 minute break.
-We can’t waste this time; every second of it must be spent relaxing.
+As much as we would love to go out, take a walk under the sun or meet with friends, sometimes we are working on a deadline or studying for that exam tomorrow.
+We can afford, maybe, a 30 minute break.
+We can’t waste this time; every second must be spent relaxing.

 The lights would be off and I would close my eyes.
 It was incredibly relaxing and invigorating.
 When I got up after 30 minutes to an hour, I felt refreshed and ready to tackle that next chapter.